Symptoms of steroids abuse

 - Fluid retention

 Men abusing steroids may also experience testicle shrinkage, reduced sperm count, baldness, breast development and prostate cancer.
-Women may experience increased facial hair, male-pattern baldness, changes or cessation in menstrual cycle and deepening of the voice.
+Women may experience increased facial hair, male-pattern baldness, changes or cessation in the menstrual cycle and deepening of the voice.

 - Dramatic mood swings